robertjchristian/MRC/MRC46.md

 **Discord Thread:** https://discord.com/channels/1151741790408429580/1283805259730255884

 ## Smart Contract Functions To Be Added
-- Add a new variable by updating the smart contract.
+- Add two new variables by updating the smart contract.
-- claimLockPeriodAfterStake = 90 Days
+- #1. claimLockPeriodAfterStake = 90 Days
-- claimLockPeriodAfterClaim = 90 Days
+- #2. claimLockPeriodAfterClaim = 90 Days

 It will be set every time the user deposits stETH, will be counted as current time + 90 days (or other value that can be changed on the contract).
 It will be set every time the user claims MOR, will be counted as current time + 90 days (or other value that can be changed on the contract).